mridubhatnagar/learn-go/learning_logs.md

     - resistor color duo
     - collatz conjuncture - helped in learning how to return error in go.
     - resistor color trio

+## 2024-07-15

+- Couldn't make any progress.

+## 2024-07-16

+- Solved exercism binary search problem.
+- Solved integer to binary.
+Returned binary string from function.
+- Solved binary to integer.
+Returned integer.
+- Learned mathematically how to convert binary to integer.

+## 2024-07-17

+- solved exercism problem on Acronym.